 If You Give a Mouse a Cookie by Laura Numeroff

-1. Photos: Find photos that can show cause and effect.
-Show them and the casue and effect relationship. some photos may have more than one!
+Find photos that can show cause and effect.
+Show them and the cause and effect relationship.
+Some photos may have more than one!

 Invite students to crack the case of finding a cause and effect in a Nursery Rhyme!
 They will love it!
 You can either have them research on their own or provide nursery rhymes for them to crack open!
 I also have a Nursery Rhyme Mystery resource if you are interested!
 Nursery Rhyme Mysteries

 Who can’t use task cards?
-Task cards can be used with any board game, in a center, or for reteaching!
+Task cards can be used with board games, in centers, or for reteaching!